cheraincao/foodpanda_test/README.md

 In addition, MCC is also a good evaluation metric here coz it performs well at imbalanced datasets.

 3. Unfortunately, I can not get into the top 100 of the private leaderboard.
 My best private score is 0.86447, which ranked 317.

+4. Other questions like business insights and Data preliminary analysis can be found in my code.